Hannah Mason

 D.C.
 Policy Center

-Hannah Mason is the Senior Education Research Analyst at D.C.
+Hannah Mason is the Senior Education Research Analyst at the D.C.
 Policy Center.

 Hannah is originally from Dublin, Georgia.
-She holds a bachelor’s in religion and teaching English to speakers of other languages from The University of Georgia.
-Hannah most recently graduated from Vanderbilt University with an MPP concentrating in K-12 Education Policy.
+She holds a Bachelor’s in religion and teaching English to speakers of other languages from The University of Georgia.
+Hannah graduated from Vanderbilt University with an Master’s in Public Policy concentrating in K-12 Education Policy.

 Written By Hannah Mason